Your Credit Score

 When you buy a new home, you’ll get an EPC certificate with two ratings.
 The first tells you how energy efficient the house currently is.
 The second shows you what the EPC could be if you made some improvements.

 Follow through on the EPC’s recommended changes and you could make a cheeky saving on your energy bills.
-For a ballpark figure, getting a home from an ‘F’ to a ‘B’ could save in the region of £4,000 on energy bills over three years!
+For a ballpark figure, getting a three-bedroom semi-detached house from a ‘G’ to an ‘A’ could save in the region of £4,000 on energy bills over three years!

 Source: Energy Saving Trust

 A greenhouse lets sunlight in to keep the temperature inside warm, creating the perfect environment for plants.

 The earth itself works in a similar way.
 The greenhouse gases that make up our atmosphere (such as CO2) trap sunlight in order to keep the planet warm, creating the perfect environment for humans like us.

 But hang on, aren't greenhouse gases bad?
 Well, only in large amounts.
 If we increase the amount of greenhouse gases in our atmosphere, we’ll trap more heat.
 That could make the earth too hot for us.

 That’s why we need to be mindful that we’re not pumping out too many greenhouse gases.